bhupinders6/bhupinders6/README.md

 ---

 <p align="center">
-  <i>"The best security professionals don't just understand code — they understand people, process, and risk.
-I've been doing two of those for years."</i> 🔐🚀
+  <i>"The best technologists don't just understand code — they understand people, process, and systems.
+I've been doing two of those for years."</i> 🚀
 </p>